-16. Tennis ball check-in
+15. Tennis ball check-in

 Pass a tennis ball around the room.
-Students are to bounce the tennis ball the number of times that corresponds to where they are at (i.e. 3 bounces if you are a 3) before passing it on to the next person.
+Students are to bounce the tennis ball the number of times that corresponds to where they are at (i.e. 3 bounces if you are a 3).

 Follow up: For students who identified as being either a 1 or a 2, ask a) what do you need?
 And b) what can I do to help?